 Password Function Administrator password Protects access to a Windows administrator-level account.
 NOTE: Setting the Windows administrator password does not set the BIOS administrator password.
 User password Protects access to a Windows user account.
-For information about setting a Windows admir nistrator nassword or a Windows user nassword type support in the taskhar search box, and then select the HP Support Assistant app.
+For information about setting a Windows administrator passwor box, and then select the HP Support Assistant app. d or a Windows user password, type support in the taskbar search